The Equivariance Criterion in a Linear Model for Fixed-X Cases: Equivariance in the Linear Model

+The corresponding transformation group $\bar{G}$ on the parameter space is of the form It can be shown that the parameter space is transitive under $\bar{G}$ as $n \geq p+1$.

-In the linear model, the usual targets of interest are first the coefficient vector $\boldsymbol\beta$ and then the covariance matrix $\Sigma$.
-We discuss those two separately in the context of {\bf Invariance of the Loss Function}. \citet{Staudte1971, ZhouNayak2014} have introduced a way to construct an invariant loss function based on the target.
+In the linear model, the usual targets of interest are the coefficient vector $\boldsymbol\beta$ and the covariance matrix $\Sigma$.
+We will discuss those two separately in the context of {\bf Invariance of the Loss Function}.